Juror and spouse: Texas state Sen. Angela Paxton could vote in trial on husband's impeachment

 “It’s up to her ethical standards and compass, basically,” Williams said.

-The trial comes not only after Paxton was overwhelming reelected in November, but was so was his wife, who cruised to a second term behind wide support among conservative activists.
+The trial comes not only after Paxton was overwhelming reelected in November, but so was his wife, who cruised to a second term backed by wide support among conservative activists.
 They included Jonathan Saenz, president and attorney of Texas Values, who has worked closely with the senator on legislation, including a bill she carried this year that banned sexual content in public school libraries.

 He said Sen. Paxton “has earned the right to decide what she thinks is best in this situation.”